derek-chui/Football-Analytics/README.md

     <img src="./Project%202/Project%202.8/2-8-3.png" alt="2.8" width="75%" />
   </p>

   With the transfer window being closed, this marks the end of project 2 as well.
 Future rumors and links, new players and those of interest, will be broken down under the [Player Dashboard](#player-dashboard), which will be continuously updated, similar to the [Match Reviews](#match-reviews).
-For my next project I'm going full moneyball and finding overlooked / outlying players based on different in game metrics.
+For my next project I'm comparing various player on field actions with usage rates (how often the player has the ball).
+This will determine whether or not a player is productive / efficient with the ball and if the player deserves to have the ball as much as they do.

 </details>